 Public intoxication is illegal in most states, and the states that don’t view public intoxication as a crime typically have cities and counties that have passed ordinances to punish those who are intoxication in a public space.

 Drinking in public, while not considered Public intoxication, is frequently prohibited under a city ordinance, but there are some exceptions in different counties and cities.
+For instance, Denton, Texas, has a fascinating exception.

 The Public intoxication statute is listed under Title 10 “Offenses Against Public Health, Safety, and Morals”, Chapter 49 “Intoxication and Alcoholic Beverages Offenses” of the Texas Penal Code.